ElectrifAi/model-aws-transaction-classification/input_output_description.md

 # Input/Output Description

 ## Input:
-The client should provide the following formatted data in CSV file (1 required).Below are the details for each CSV file.
+The client should provide one comma separated (CSV) file in the below format.
+Reference file: sample.csv

  - **_transaction_info.csv_** (*REQUIRED*):